 cHash: Avoid redundant build operations by AST-based hashing

 During the lifetime of a software project, the compiler is invoked thousands if not hundred-thousands of times.
 However, the actual source base is only gradually changing.
-In combination, the a high number of compilations is redundant and could be avoided.
+In combination, a high number of compilations is redundant and could be avoided.
 A lower number of compiler invocations will not only speed up the development process, since the developer has not to wait for the compiler, but it also saves resources in terms of precious joules.

 The cHash project consists of several components: